-The Compay uses external credit risk grading (based on Moodys' rating) that reflect its assessment of the probability of default for its Islamic Financing Asset.
-The Moodys' have give the a rating of Ba1 (Stable) to Nama Electricity Distribution Company SAOC (formerly known as Mazoon Electricity Company SAOC).
+The Company uses external credit risk grading (based on Moodys' rating) that reflect its assessment of the probability of default for its Islamic Financing Asset.
+The Moodys' have give the a rating of Ba1 (Stable) to Nama Electricity Distribution Company SAOC.